flub78/multitenant/doc/development/apis.md

     token=4|rLKqYyyVoCmDMtLSgZsIFMUwLEkcIXkIo83HslKK All tokens: token=

-Postman or curl are used to test REST APIs.
+Postman, Insomnia or curl can be used to test REST APIs.

 ```
     curl -X GET \